• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

-The Squall II in the 25 narrow size is the most popular 30lb class reel on SoCal party boats, and for good reason.
-The lever drag gives you precise control during the fight — critical when a yellowtail decides to dive into the kelp.
-It holds plenty of 40lb braid, the drag is smooth and consistent, and the price won’t make you flinch when salt spray is hitting it all day.
-This is the reel you’ll see on nearly every rail from San Diego to Ventura.
+The Squall II in the 25 narrow size is the most popular 30lb class reel on SoCal party boats, and the reason is simple: it works, and it’s priced right.
+Lever drag gives you precise control during the fight, which matters when a yellowtail decides to dive into the kelp at the last second.
+Holds plenty of 40lb braid, the drag is smooth and consistent, and the price doesn’t sting when salt spray is hitting it all day.
+You’ll see this one on nearly every rail from San Diego to Ventura.

 Best Two-Speed: Shimano Talica 12 II